Grouxho/GrxSettingsV2/README.md

 * Support for rom info creation, through easily configurable sliding tabs.
 * User options: floating area with access to last seen screens, Theme selection, 3 color pickers styles, image selection for navigation panel header background, divider height selection in list views, show/hide and position of the floating action button, navigation panel position, force expanded groups of preferences screens, remember screen, exit confirmation….

+## Developers Guide and Demo Apk

+	Inside the folder demo_and_guide you will find both resources.
+You can download and use without messing your settings system the demo app.
+You should install this app in priv-app if you want to use the Secure, Global and System section in the navigation panel.
+So, do not select that screen if you are not going to install the demo app in prv-app.

 ## License

     All the software developed by me in GrxSettings is free software, licensed uder Mozilla Pulbic License V 2.0.